Chapter 3Infectious Diseases Related To Travel

 Lassa Fever and Other Arenaviral Diseases

-- Old World viruses: Lassa virus (Lassa fever), Lymphocytic choriomeningitis virus (meningitis, encephalitis, and congenital fetal infection in normal hosts, hemorrhagic fever in organ transplant recipients).
-Lassa fever occurs in rural West Africa, with hyperendemic areas in Sierra Leone, Guinea, Liberia, and Nigeria.
-Lujo virus has been recently described in Zambia and the Republic of South Africa during a nosocomial outbreak.
+- Old World viruses: Lassa virus (Lassa fever) lymphocytic choriomeningitis virus (meningitis, encephalitis, and congenital fetal infection in normal hosts, hemorrhagic fever in organ transplant recipients).
+Lassa fever occurs in rural West Africa, with hyperendemic areas in Guinea, Liberia, Nigeria, and Sierra Leone.
+Lujo virus has been recently described in Zambia and the Republic of South Africa during a health care–associated outbreak.

-- New World viruses: Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and the recently discovered Chapare virus (single case in Bolivia).
+- New World viruses: Junin (Argentine hemorrhagic fever), Machupo (Bolivian hemorrhagic fever), Guanarito (Venezuelan hemorrhagic fever), Sabia (Brazilian hemorrhagic fever), and the recently discovered Chapare virus (a single case in Bolivia).

-Reservoir host species are New World rats and mice (family Muridae, subfamily Sigmodontinae) and Old World rats and mice (family Muridae, subfamily Murinae).
+Reservoir host species are Old World rats and mice (family Muridae, subfamily Murinae) and New World rats and mice (family Muridae, subfamily Sigmodontinae).
 These rodent types are found worldwide, including Europe, Asia, Africa, and the Americas.
-Virus is transmitted through inhalation of aerosols from rodent urine, ingestion of rodent-contaminated food, or direct contact of broken skin with rodent excreta.
+Virus is transmitted through inhalation of aerosols from rodent urine, ingestion of rodent-contaminated food, or direct contact of broken skin or mucosa with rodent excreta.
 Risk of Lassa virus infection is associated with peridomestic rodent exposure.
 Inappropriate food storage increases the risk for exposure.
-Nosocomial transmission of Lassa, Lujo, and Machupo viruses has occurred through droplet and contact.
+Health care–associated transmission of Lassa, Lujo, and Machupo viruses has occurred through droplet and contact.
 One anecdotal report of possible airborne transmission exists.
-Several cases of Lassa fever have been confirmed in international travelers living in traditional dwellings in the countryside.
+Several cases of Lassa fever have been confirmed in international travelers staying in traditional dwellings in the countryside.

 Rift Valley Fever and Other Bunyaviral Diseases

 RVF causes fever, hemorrhage, encephalitis, and retinitis in humans, but primarily affects livestock.
 RVF is endemic to sub-Saharan Africa.
 Sporadic outbreaks have occurred in humans in Egypt, Madagascar, and Mauritania.
-Large epidemics occurred in Kenya, Somalia, and Tanzania in 1997–1998 and 2006–2007, Saudi Arabia and Yemen in 2000, Madagascar in 2008, and South Africa in 2010.
+Large epidemics occurred in Kenya, Somalia, and Tanzania in 1997–1998 and 2006–2007; Saudi Arabia and Yemen in 2000; Madagascar in 2008; and South Africa, Botswana, Namibia, and Mauritania in 2010.
 RVF virus is transmitted by mosquito, percutaneous inoculation, and slaughter or consumption of infected animals.

 Hantaviruses cause hantavirus pulmonary syndrome (HPS) and hemorrhagic fever with renal syndrome (HFRS).
 The viruses that cause HPS are present in the New World; those that cause HFRS occur worldwide.
 The viruses that cause both HPS and HFRS are transmitted to humans through contact with urine, feces, or saliva of infected rodents.
 Travelers staying in rodent-infested dwellings are at risk for HPS and HFRS.
 Human-to-human transmission has been reported only with Andes virus in Chile and Argentina.

 Signs and symptoms vary by disease, but in general, patients with VHF present with abrupt onset of fever, myalgias, and prostration, followed in severe forms by coagulopathy with a petechial rash or ecchymoses and sometimes overt bleeding.
-Vascular endothelial damage leads to shock and pulmonary edema, and liver injury is common.
-Signs seen with specific viruses include renal failure (HFRS), ecchymoses (CCHF), hearing loss, anasarca and shock in newborns (Lassa fever), and spontaneous abortion (Lassa and lymphocytic choriomeningitis viruses).
+Vascular endothelial damage leads to shock and pulmonary edema; liver injury is common.
+Signs seen with specific viruses include renal failure (HFRS); ecchymoses and bruises (CCHF); hearing loss, anasarca and shock in newborns (Lassa fever); and spontaneous abortion and birth defects (Lassa and lymphocytic choriomeningitis viruses).
 Because the incubation period may be as long as 21 days, patients may not develop illness until returning from travel; therefore, a thorough travel and exposure history is critical.

-US-based clinicians should notify CDC’s Viral Special Pathogens Branch immediately of any suspected cases of VHF occurring in patients residing in or requiring evacuation to the United States: 404-639-1115 or the CDC Emergency Operations Center at 770-488-7100 after hours.
+US-based clinicians should notify local health authorities and CDC immediately of any suspected cases of VHF occurring in patients residing in or requiring evacuation to the United States (CDC Viral Special Pathogens Branch [404-639-1115] during business hours or the CDC Emergency Operations Center [770-488-7100] after hours).
 CDC also provides consultation for international clinicians and health ministries.
-Whole blood or serum may be tested for virologic (RT-PCR, antigen detection, virus isolation) and immunologic (IgM, IgG) evidence of infection.
-Tissue may be tested by immunohistochemistry, RT-PCR, and virus isolation.
+Whole blood or serum may be tested for virologic (PCR, antigen detection, virus isolation) and immunologic (IgM, IgG) evidence of infection.
+Tissue may be tested by immunohistochemistry, PCR, and virus isolation.
 Postmortem skin biopsies fixed in formalin and blood collected within a few hours after death by cardiac puncture can be used for diagnosis.
 Samples should be sent for testing to a reference laboratory with biosafety level 3 and 4 capability.

-Ribavirin is effective for treating Lassa fever, New World arenaviruses, and likely CCHF, but it is not approved by the Food and Drug Administration (FDA) for these indications.
+Ribavirin is effective for treating Lassa fever and other Old World arenaviruses, New World arenaviruses, and potentially CCHF, but it is not approved by the Food and Drug Administration (FDA) for these indications.
 Convalescent-phase plasma is effective in treating Argentine hemorrhagic fever.
 Intravenous ribavirin can be obtained for compassionate use through FDA from Valeant Pharmaceuticals (Aliso Viejo, California).
-Requests should be initiated by the provider through FDA (301-443-1240), with simultaneous notification to Valeant: 800-548-5100, extension 5 (domestic telephone) or 949-461- 6971 (international telephone).
-The process is explained on FDA’s website (http://www.fda.gov/ Drugs/DevelopmentApprovalProces...).
+Requests should be initiated by the provider through FDA (301-736-3400), with simultaneous notification to Valeant (800-548-5100, extension 5 [domestic telephone] or 949-461- 6971 [international telephone]).

-Prevention should focus on avoiding contact with host or vector species.
-Travelers should not visit locations where an outbreak is occurring.
-Contact with rodents should be avoided.
-Travelers should avoid contact with livestock in RVF- and CCHF-endemic areas, and they should use insecticide-treated bed nets and insect repellent to prevent vectorborne disease.
+Prevention should focus on avoiding contact with host or vector species in endemic countries.
+Travelers should not visit locations where an outbreak is occurring, avoid contact with rodents and bats, and avoid livestock in RVF- and CCHF-endemic areas.
+To prevent vectorborne disease, travelers should use insecticide-treated bed nets and wear insect repellent.

 - Bausch DG, Borchert M, Grein T, Roth C, Swanepoel R, Libande ML, et al. Risk factors for Marburg hemorrhagic fever, Democratic Republic of the Congo.
 Emerg Infect Dis.
 2003 Dec;9(12):1531–7.